-8.1.5 Personal task list
+12.1.5 Personal task list

 Each BSCW user has a personal task list that contains all tasks that the user is supposed to carry out as contractor or to supervise as requestor.
-The task list is accessed via GoTo Tasks or the tasks icon in the instant access bar .
-Shouldn't you find this icon in the instant access bar, you can activate it via Options Preferences in the section 'Presentation'.
+The task list is accessed via GoTo Tasks or the tasks icon in the instant access bar access bar, you can activate it via Options Preferences in the section 'Presentation'.